Skip to content

 Electrical resistance quantifies how strongly a material opposes the flow of electric current.
 It is defined by Ohm's law:

-\[ V = R I \]
+\[ V = R I, \]

-where \(V\) [V] is the voltage drop across the coil, \(I\) [A] is the electric current through the coil, and \(R\) [\(\Omega\)] is the coil resistance.
+where \(V\) [V] is the voltage drop, \(I\) [A] is the current, and \(R\) [\(\Omega\)] is the coil resistance.
+In electromagnetic devices, resistance determines the Joule losses through \(P = I^2 R\).

 Geometric and Material Dependence

-\[ R = \int_\Omega \frac{1}{\sigma} |\mathbf{\tau}|^2 \, d\Omega, \]
+\[ R = \int_\Omega \sigma^{-1} |\boldsymbol{\tau}|^2 \, d\Omega, \]

-where \(\Omega\) is the volume of the conductor, \(\sigma\) is the electrical conductivity, and \(\mathbf{\tau}\) is the unit current density vector along the coil winding.
+where \(\Omega\) is the coil volume, \(\sigma\) is the electric conductivity, and \(\boldsymbol{\tau}\) is the unit current density vector along the winding.